Trips to the doctor, deductibles, prescriptions, and (the worst) whether or not your insurance is going to cover it! It can all add up very quickly.

 Being healthy not only does the obvious like decrease the number the number of times you have to go to the doctor each year, but it can also have a lot of other long-term benefits such as avoiding certain diseases and eating better food.

-Here are 26 habits that will help you trim your healthcare expenses and improve your quality of life in the process!
+Here are 26 habits that will help you save money on healthcare expenses and improve your quality of life in the process!

 1. Get a full night’s sleep every night